 The Yale Center for Astronomy and Astrophysics invites applications for the YCAA Postdoctoral Prize Fellowship.
-Applicants must have received their Ph.D. in astronomy or astrophysics/cosmology.
+Applicants must have received their Ph.D. by June 2021 in astronomy or astrophysics/cosmology.
+YCAA is part of the vibrant research community in the Astronomy and Physics departments at Yale.
 The Fellowship is for three years (renewed annually subject to performance) and offers competitive salary, benefits and research funds.

-Yale offers a lively intellectual environment and access to world-class astronomical facilities, including the Keck, Palomar and SMARTS telescopes, and to Chilean telescopes through an ongoing Chilean collaboration.
-Yale is an institutional member of the SDSS-IV collaboration and the Fellow will have access to High-Performance Computing facilities at Yale.
+Yale offers a lively intellectual environment and access to world-class astronomical facilities, including the Keck and Palomar telescopes, and to Chilean telescopes through an ongoing Chilean collaboration.
+Yale is an institutional member of the SDSS-IV and SDSS-V collaborations and the Fellow will have access to High-Performance Computing facilities at Yale.

-Fellows are free to carry out their own research program, although research interests that intersect with those of the Yale astrophysics faculty (see ycaa.yale.edu/people/faculty) are preferred.
+Fellows are free to carry out their own research program, although there is a preference for research interests that intersect with one or more Yale astrophysics faculty (see https://ycaa.yale.edu/people/faculty).
 Active research at Yale spans most areas in astrophysics and includes theoretical, observational and instrumentation efforts.

 The Fellowship is intended to support promising physicists in the early stages of their careers.
-This year’s Yale Mossman Fellowship will be in elementary particle theory, broadly defined.
-The fellowship provides a three-year appointment with a competitive stipend, a discretionary annual research fund, and comprehensive health insurance.
+This year’s fellowship will be in any subfield of physics.
+The fellowship provides a three-year appointment with a competitive stipend, discretionary annual research fund, and comprehensive health insurance.

 The Condensed Matter Theory group at Yale University seeks outstanding applicants for a Yale Physics Prize Postdoctoral Fellowship endowed by Yale University.
 Preference will be given to applicants with expertise in quantum aspects of condensed matter theory and research interests in the general areas of electron correlations, low-dimensional systems, topological phases of matter, disorder, cold atomic gases, and physics of quantum computation and quantum information.